mrYakamoto/anagrams-2-generating-anagrams/README.md

 ## Conclusion
 This challenge presented us with an opportunity to reuse code and to combine the functionality of different methods to make a new program.
-Piece together different libraries and bits of code is a common programming behavior.
+Piecing together different libraries and bits of code is a common programming behavior.

 We've also been working on writing tests.
 Are we comfortable writing RSpec tests?
 Do we understand how tests provide insight into whether or not our code behaves as we expect?
 Are we able to follow a test-driven approach to development?